justin-zwick/wordpress-http2-optimization/docs/README.md

 **The plugin is in beta.
 Please submit your feedback on the [Github forum](https://github.com/o10n-x/http2-optimization/issues).**

 The plugin provides in a complete solution for HTTP/2 Server Push, using JSON based configuration and filters to dynamicly push assets.
-In partnership with the PWA Optimization plugin this plugin adds a Service Worker based Cache-Digest calculation to save data transfer by pushing only assets that are not already cached in the browser.
+In partnership with the [Service Worker / PWA Optimization](https://github.com/o10n-x/wordpress-pwa-optimization) plugin this plugin adds a Service Worker based Cache-Digest calculation to save data transfer by pushing only assets that are not already cached in the browser.

 Additional features can be requested on the [Github forum](https://github.com/o10n-x/http2-optimization/issues).